 Adversarial attacks are divided into two main categories depending on how much information is available regarding the model under attack:

-- White box attacks: Under this setting, the adversary has full access and knowledge of the model, that is, the architecture of the model, it’s parameters, gradients and loss respect to the input as well as possible defense mechanisms are known to the attacker.
-It is thus not particularly difficult to attack models under this condition and common methods exploits model’s output gradient to generate adversarial examples.
+- White box attacks: Under this setting, the adversary has full access and knowledge of the model, that is, the architecture of the model, its parameters, gradients, and loss of respect to the input as well as possible defense mechanisms known to the attacker.
+It is thus not particularly difficult to attack models under this condition and common methods exploit the model’s output gradient to generate adversarial examples.

 - Black box attacks: In this category of attacks, the adversary has zero or very little knowledge about the model.
-Thus existing methods often relies on training a similar model or an ensemble of them.
+Thus existing methods often rely on training a similar model or an ensemble of them.
 These methods work because, generally, adversarial examples that fool one model are likely to fool another similar model.
-Furthermore, in practice this is the most likely kind of attack, since, in normal circumstances, attackers don’t have the possibility to access to much of the models’ knowledge.
+In practice, this is the most likely kind of attack, since, in normal circumstances, attackers don’t have the possibility to access much of the models’ knowledge.
 Other methods exploit knowledge about the accuracy of the prediction or only the label to craft adversarial examples.